What is nodular prurigo?

-Nodular prurigo is characterised by very itchy firm lumps.
+Nodular prurigo is a skin condition characterised by very itchy firm lumps.
 It is the most severe form of prurigo.
 It is not known why these lumps appear.
 It is also called ‘prurigo nodularis’.

 Nodular prurigo is very difficult to treat effectively.